alexgo-io/alexlab-doc/docs/product-features/staking/key-concepts.md

 ## Manual Staking

-Manual Staking is the conventional way of staking your tokens on the ALEX network.
+Manual Staking is the conventional way of staking your tokens on ALEX.
 After each cycle, you will have the option to harvest your rewards, which you may re-stake manually to generate compound interest.
 When you harvest your rewards, those tokens are automatically transferred to your wallet.

 ## Liquid Staking